Google Webfont: dentro la talpa WordPress

 I discovered today that the version in WordPress 3.8 (Today we are 4.0) has been enabled by default in the backend the Open Sans font.
 In fact I had already noticed little slow in loading the backend, but I thought it was due to the new “engine” ie WordPress, instead is due to direct inclusion of a branded Google webfont.

-On his private blog in January this year, Developer Wolfgang Wiese (alias xwolf) wrote an interesting article about side effects from the use of webfont Google in the backend of WordPress (in tedesco).
+On his private blog in January this year, Developer Wolfgang Wiese (alias xwolf) wrote an interesting article about the side effects of using Google webfont in the WordPress backend (in tedesco).

 The following lines of code that can be found in any WordPress installation: